GuillaumeSalles/phi-vscode/README.md

 #### Conventions

-Components are defined in `kebab-case` in Phi but are imported in `PascalCase`.
+Components names are defined in `kebab-case` in Phi but are imported in `PascalCase`.
 Example `hello-world` becomes `HelloWorld`.

 Properties are defined in `kebab-case` in Phi but are imported in `camelCase`.